DataDavidProjects/ICAN/README.md

 ## Description

 I-CAN (Intelligent Collaborative Agents Network) is a micro-framework for simulating a collaborative multi-agent system.
-Each agent specializes in a particular domain and they work together to solve complex problems.
+Each agent specializes in a particular domain and they work together to suggest the best way to solve a business problems.

 The project is under development and feedbacks are welcome.